 But wait!
 I have one more pho restaurant tip to share with you:

 - Keep your menu simple and serve only what you do best.
 The large menu of hundreds of items of existing Vietnamese and pho restaurants is becoming more and more a thing of the past.
-Once the "old school" pho operator generation is gone, the new younger generation pho operators and market demand itself will dictate that the simplification of pho menus.
+Once the "old school" pho operator generation is gone, the new younger generation pho operators and market demand itself will dictate the simplification of pho menus.
 Already happening are a new crop of pho operators with creative, simple and delicious Vietnamese menu without a hundred items on it.
 I believe this development and trend will continue, and all new pho restaurants can do themselves a big favor by starting out with this.

 Of course running a successful pho restaurant is a lot more than just those steps mentioned above.
 But everything else being equal, and assuming that an owner is serious about running her pho restaurant properly, these tips will give the operator a huge advantage over the competition.